309thEDDGE/tip/README.md

  **parquet\_video\_extractor.exe**: Only available when built with `-DVIDEO=ON`.
 Extract video transport stream data from parquet files.
 Exports TS files to a folder `<ch10path>/<ch10name>_video_TS` next to `<ch10path>/<ch10name>_video.parquet`
  `parquet_video_extractor.exe [path to <ch10path>/<ch10name>_video.parquet folder]`

   **tip\_translate.exe**: Translate raw 1553 data from Parquet files to parquet tables of enginering units.
 The translated output is placed in the same folder as the parsed Parquet data.
-The second argument is a DTS file; there is a sample at Sample_DTS.yaml.
+The second argument is a DTS file, which stands for "Data Translation Specification"; this file is based on the Comet Flat Files, which come from the ICD specifications, but the DTS file is in a machine readable format.
+There is a sample at Sample_DTS.yaml.
 `tip_translate.exe [path to parsed 1553 data directory, output from *ch10parse.exe ('<ch10path>/<ch10name>_1553.parquet')] [path to DTS]`

 ## Build Notes